Aliases for PHGDH Gene

 GeneCards Summary for PHGDH Gene

 PHGDH (Phosphoglycerate Dehydrogenase) is a Protein Coding gene.
-Diseases associated with PHGDH include Phosphoglycerate Dehydrogenase Deficiency and Neu-Laxova Syndrome 1.
-Among its related pathways are Viral mRNA Translation and Metabolism.
+Diseases associated with PHGDH include Neu-Laxova Syndrome 1 and Phosphoglycerate Dehydrogenase Deficiency.
+Among its related pathways are Metabolism and Amino acid synthesis and interconversion (transamination).
 Gene Ontology (GO) annotations related to this gene include electron transfer activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
-An important paralog of this gene is CTBP1.
+An important paralog of this gene is CTBP2.

 UniProtKB/Swiss-Prot for PHGDH Gene